grveni/quiz_gurukul/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Acknowledgements

-- Special thanks to all contributors and developers who have helped in building and improving this project.

-For any questions or issues, please contact [your-email@example.com].
+For any questions or issues, please contact [veni.prof@gmail.com].

----

-This README file provides a comprehensive overview of the project, including implemented features, future plans, project structure, setup instructions, and contribution guidelines.